Suicide of Kurt Cobain: Background

-In Charles Cross's biography Heavier Than Heaven, Nirvana bassist Krist Novoselic is quoted on seeing Cobain in the days before his intervention: "He was really quiet.
+Love arranged an intervention regarding Cobain's drug use on March 25, 1994.
+In Charles R. Cross's biography Heavier Than Heaven, the Nirvana bassist, Krist Novoselic, is quoted on seeing Cobain in the days before the intervention: "He was really quiet.
 He was just estranged from all of his relationships.
 He wasn't connecting with anybody."
 Novoselic's offer to buy dinner for Cobain resulted in unintentionally driving him to score heroin: "His dealer was right there.
 He wanted to get fucked up into oblivion ...
 He wanted to die, that's what he wanted to do."
-Drummer Dave Grohl reflected that by the time they recorded "You Know You're Right", "It was not a pleasant time for the band.
+The drummer, Dave Grohl, reflected that when Nirvana recorded the song "You Know You're Right", "It was not a pleasant time for the band.
 Kurt was unwell.
 Then he was well.
 Then he was unwell.
 The last year of the band was tough."

+Cobain agreed to undergo a detox program, and he entered a residential facility in Los Angeles for a few days on March 30, 1994.
+The same day he left for Los Angeles, Cobain asked his friend, Dylan Carlson, to buy a shotgun for him saying it was for "self-protection".
+On April 1, Cobain left Exodus Recovery Center, the Los Angeles drug rehabilitation clinic he had checked into two days before, by scaling a six-foot wall.

 Death

-On April 1, 1994, Cobain left Exodus Recovery Center, the Los Angeles drug rehabilitation clinic he had checked into two days before, by scaling a six-foot wall.
-On April 2, Cobain took a taxi to a Seattle gun shop, where he purchased and received a receipt for shotgun shells.
-Cobain told the taxi driver he wanted to buy shells because he had been burglarized.

-Cobain's suicide note.
-The final phrase before the closing, "It's better to burn out than to fade away," is a quote from Neil Young's "My My, Hey Hey (Out of the Blue)".

-On April 8, Cobain's body was discovered in the greenhouse above the garage at his Lake Washington Boulevard East house by VECA Electric employee Gary T. Smith, who had arrived that morning to install security lighting.
-Smith initially thought Cobain was asleep until he saw blood coming out of Cobain's ear.
+On April 8, 1994, Cobain's body was discovered in the greenhouse above the garage at his Lake Washington Boulevard East house by a VECA Electric worker who was there to install security lighting.
+The worker thought Cobain was asleep until he saw blood coming from his ear.
 He also found a suicide note with a pen stuck through it inside a flowerpot.
 A Remington Model 11 20-gauge shotgun purchased for Cobain by his friend, musician Dylan Carlson, was found on Cobain's chest.
 It had been legally purchased by Carlson at Stan Baker's Gun Shop in Seattle.

-Cobain did not want the gun purchased in his name because he thought police might seize it for his own protection.
-The police had taken away his guns twice in the previous ten months.
-The King County Medical Examiner noted puncture wounds on the inside of both the right and left elbows.
+Cobain did not want the gun purchased in his name because he thought that existing red flag laws would result in police seizing the weapon for his own protection; his guns had been confiscated twice in the ten months before his suicide.
+The King County medical examiner noted puncture wounds on the inside of both the right and left elbows.
 The shotgun was not checked for fingerprints until May 6, 1994.
 The Seattle police report states that the shotgun was inverted on Cobain's chest with his left hand wrapped around the barrel.